Books I read in 2024

-Spellbinding sequel of The Miniaturist: The House of Fortune by Jessie Burton (book review)
+The House of Fortune by Jessie Burton (book review) – spellbinding sequel of The Miniaturist

 Do you know that cozy feeling of meeting an old friend after a long time?
 That's exactly how I felt when I reading The House of Fortune by Jessie Burton, sequel of The Miniaturist (my review).
 What a lovely rendezvous!
-The House of Fortune in a nutshell The House of Fortune tells the fiction story … Continue reading Spellbinding sequel of The Miniaturist: The House of Fortune by Jessie Burton (book review)
+The House of Fortune in a nutshell The House of Fortune tells the fiction story … Continue reading The House of Fortune by Jessie Burton (book review) – spellbinding sequel of The Miniaturist

-Time travelling and life on the Moon: Sea of Tranquility by Emily St. John Mandel (book review)
+Sea of Tranquility by Emily St. John Mandel (book review) – time travelling and life on the Moon

 Sea of Tranquility by Emily St. John Mandel presented itself as the awaited opportunity to discover the writer I heard so often about ... yes, you guessed it, I refer to her other book, Station Eleven.
-I avoided to read Station Eleven as much as I could, simply because I did not want to read … Continue reading Time travelling and life on the Moon: Sea of Tranquility by Emily St. John Mandel (book review)
+I avoided to read Station Eleven as much as I could, simply because I did not want to read … Continue reading Sea of Tranquility by Emily St. John Mandel (book review) – time travelling and life on the Moon

-(Un)Twisted reality and talking objects: The Book of Form and Emptiness by Ruth Ozeki (book review)
+The Book of Form and Emptiness by Ruth Ozeki (book review) – (Un)twisted reality and talking objects

 Being shortlisted for a famous literary prize is like a springboard to get on the radar of so many readers!
 That's how I found out about Ruth Ozeki and her book The Book of Form and Emptiness - after it was shortlisted on the Women’s Prize for Fiction 2022.
-Only few days later I noticed … Continue reading (Un)Twisted reality and talking objects: The Book of Form and Emptiness by Ruth Ozeki (book review)
+Only few days later I noticed … Continue reading The Book of Form and Emptiness by Ruth Ozeki (book review) – (Un)twisted reality and talking objects

 5 years of blogging and reading plans for Autumn